jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.26 ImageAutocorrelation

-Performs Moran's I analysis on two or more input images..
+Performs Moran's I analysis on two or more input images.

 *Parameters*: